Denny Hamlin winning early, often in Cup Series playoff race | Times Leader

 Tension is running high in other areas of the paddock, and not strictly because of the playoff pressure.

-Kevin Harvick is still upset with defending champion Chase Elliott after last weekend.
+Kevin Harvick is still upset with defending champion Chase Elliott after their conflict at Bristol last weekend.
 Before Sunday’s race in Vegas, Harvick compared his dialogue with Elliott to a conversation with his own 9-year-old son, Keelan.

 “I don’t know if I’ve ever been that mad,” said Harvick, who is no stranger to on-track anger.
 “That was probably the maddest I’ve ever been.”